sous-chefs/postgresql/README.md

 * `node['postgresql']['contrib']['packages']` - An array of package names
   that could be installed on "server" systems for useful sysadmin tools.

+* `node['postgresql']['enable_pgdg_yum']` - Whether to enable the yum repo
+  by the PostgreSQL Global Development Group, which contains newer versions of PostgreSQL.

 The following attributes are generated in `recipe[postgresql::server]`.